merivale/victor/README.md

 The optional string argument in four of these cases is intended to house a proper name; otherwise English defaults to the appropriate pronoun (`"he"`, `"she"`, `"it"`, `"they"`).
 In the other cases only the pronoun is available (`"I"`, `"you"`, `"we"`).

-The `condition` is whatever is predicated of this `object`, and it breaks down further into a `pivot` and an optional `balance`.
-My model does not yet handle these `conditions` with any great precision.
-Users are obliged to encode the `pivot` for themselves (into a verb), and will often need to encode the `balance` for themselves as well.
-The exceptions to the latter rule are when the `balance` is another `object`, either identical to the main `object` (as in, `"He likes himself"`), or distinct (as in, `"He likes her"`).
+The `condition` is whatever is predicated of this object, and it breaks down further into a `pivot` and an optional `balance`.
+My model does not yet handle these conditions with any great precision.
+Users are obliged to encode the pivot for themselves (into a verb), and will often need to encode the balance for themselves as well.
+The exceptions to the latter rule are when the balance is another object, either identical to the main object (as in, `"He likes himself"`), or independent (as in, `"He likes her"`).
 Thus:

     type alias Condition =
         { pivot : String